 - Depth of landings (9)

 - Stair supports (10)

-- In this example, the flanges of the structural beam are wider than the wall, resulting in a "bump out" in the wall.
-In this case, the “bump out” does not affect the stair design.
-Other projects may have fire risers or other structural or mechanical elements that need to be considered.
+- Unusual conditions: in this example, the flanges of the structural beam are wider than the wall, resulting in a "bump out" in the wall: in this case, the “bump out” does not affect the stair design; other projects may have fire risers or other structural or mechanical elements that need to be considered (11)

-Are there other details illustrating conditions specific to a project that are required?
+Are there other details illustrating conditions specific to a project that are required (FIGURE?

 Yes.
 Dimensions for the centerline of supporting beams to the edge of the slab(s) are vital to the proper design of a stair.
 Not having this information can lead to interruptions in the design or even the complete redesign of a stair, but it is missing in over 80% of submitted drawings.
 In this example, the supporting beam (1) and the edge of the slab (2) are 7 ½" apart (3).
 These drawings are supplied by a steel fabricator.